mrakgr/Trading-Journal/journal_2025.md

 He says it's the easiest order flow skill to learn, but is less attractive to traders compared to momentum.

 I am going to have to go over the video later, I didn't understand the previous slide about stopouts.

+> If the market moves against you with low momentum, it's not the same as a momentum move against you.